A home with exterior decorative shutters This article was updated on 05/26/20.

 The fact is that your home is viewed more from the outside than it is from the inside, and it is the exterior façade that creates the first impression of your home.

 People are slowly coming to realize that they need to complete the picture from the outside before they can start on the inside, and this new wave of design creativity has sparked a number of interesting trends.

-If you are keen on changing the external elements of your home, then look no further — this article will give you more than enough tips and tricks to make sure that your home is as beautiful on the outside as it is on the inside.
+If you are keen on changing the external elements of your home, then look no further — this article will give you more than enough contractor and DIY projects along with tips and tricks to make sure that your home is as beautiful on the outside as it is on the inside.

 House Signs and Plaques

 One of the biggest trends in external home furnishing at the moment is the use of house signs and plaques.
 But these are not the kind of plaques and signs that people are used to.

 The archaic, stereotypical designs of old have been replaced by cutting edge works of art in a variety of materials, all of which can be fully customized in order to meet your personal style and logistical requirements.

 Think of engraved slate, cut-out bronzes, and imaginative garden signs, all of which are used to liven up bland external facades.
 Many designers swear that this is the ultimate finishing touch when completing your home.
 If your home is almost perfect, then this is the kind of item that you should really consider.

 One of the oldest and most effective ways in which to add character to the outside of your home is by using plants.
 Many old castles and colleges epitomize the use of ivy and creepers on walls.

 This adds a sense of history and portrays a naturalistic outlook.
 Plants do not have to be associated with creepers — pot plants or rows of trees have the desired effect more often than not.
 Go green and use your garden to make your home externally appealing.